jlchereau/Docker-AWS/README.md

 The following is an excerpt from the tutorial at https://docs.docker.com/examples/nodejs_web_app/.

-The first step to dockerize our application consists in adding a text file named Dockerfile to the root of our project.
+The first step to dockerize our application consists in adding a text file named Dockerfile to the root of our project:

 ```
 FROM    centos:centos6